 As a company, Chicken Tramper is at the stage where they are customizing their packs to fit their customers’ individual dimensions.
 If you are looking for a multi-day backpack that fits your torso length and hip belt length exactly, and want to work with a manufacturer that you can have a personal (business) relationship with, I’d encourage you to give Chicken Tramper a go.
 You’ll probably become a lifelong customer.

-Disclosure: The author received a sample pack in exchange for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author received a sample pack in exchange for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.